822kea/Cracking_WiFi_Using_Aircrack-NG_Series/README.md

 This series is divided into multiple parts, each focusing on a specific aspect of Wi-Fi network analysis using Aircrack-ng and other tools:

-Part 1: Setting Up a Monitoring Device and Analyzing Packets Enable monitor mode on your device.
+Lab 1: Setting Up a Monitoring Device and Analyzing Packets Enable monitor mode on your device.

 Use Airodump-ng to discover nearby networks and clients.
 Capture packets and analyze them with Wireshark.

-Part 2: (Coming Soon)
+Lab 2: (Coming Soon)

-Part 3: (Coming Soon)
+More labs coming soon...

 🛠️ Tools & Technologies: